-All research data, patents, designs, computer software, creations, etc. obtained by graduate students on assistantship support, or obtained through the use of University assets are the property of the State of Florida.
-All such research data and other requested materials must be submitted to the advisor before the student leaves the University of Florida.
+All research data, patents, designs, computer software, creations, etc. obtained by graduate students on assistantship support are the property of the State of Florida.
+All research data and other requested materials must be submitted to the advisor before the student leaves the University of Florida.
 If any patents or copyrights are awarded to the inventions or designs of any graduate student's thesis or dissertation research, then both the student and his/ her advisor are credited.
 They can receive a percentage of the profits or royalties realized from the patents or copyrights.

 Graduate students are strongly encouraged to submit manuscripts for publication of their findings.
 The advisor and others involved directly with the research project are to be listed as co-authors.
-It is recognized that graduate students may leave the University without preparing a manuscript to submit for publication and may or may not do so within a reasonable time.
+Graduate students may leave the University without preparing a manuscript to submit for publication and may or may not do so within a reasonable time.
 Twelve months after the student leaves the University, the advisor can use the thesis and research data to prepare a manuscript for publication if the student has not already done so.
 Under this arrangement, the advisor would be the senior author and the former student would be a co-author.